-The key to choosing the right commuting bike is ensuring that it is comfortable and practical for the type of riding you intend to do.
+The key to choosing the right commuter bike is ensuring that it is comfortable and practical for the type of riding you intend to do.

-You’re unlikely to commit to regularly riding to work in all conditions if it’s a chore in the first place, so we’ve put together this handy guide to help you make the right choice.
+You’re unlikely to commit to regularly commuting to work by bike in all conditions if it’s a chore in the first place, so we’ve put together this handy guide to help you make the right choice.

 What’s the best bike for commuting?